Overv/VulkanTutorial/05_Uniform_buffers/00_Descriptor_layout_and_buffer.md

 ```

 We also need to specify in which shader stages the descriptor is going to be
 referenced.
-The `stageFlags` field can be a combination of `VkShaderStage` flags
+The `stageFlags` field can be a combination of `VkShaderStageFlagBits` values
 or the value `VK_SHADER_STAGE_ALL_GRAPHICS`.
 In our case, we're only referencing
 the descriptor from the vertex shader.